cartografa/cartografa/README.md

 A developer (and illustrator 🎨) from Argentina.

-I’v finished a Full Stack Web Development Bootcamp with Node.js and now I'm deepening my knowledge of React, but I also love all kind of WebGL and inmersive experiences.
+I’ve finished a Full Stack Web Development Bootcamp with Node.js and now I'm deepening my knowledge of React, but I also love all kind of WebGL and inmersive experiences.
 I'm progressing towards completing a Bachelor of IT.